 Stage 3: Qualifying Leads

 Use open-ended questions to determine your customers’ needs.
 For instance, they may currently be an unhappy customer of one of your competitors.
-It would help to know as much as possible about the matter to offer your solution as an alternative effectively.
+It would help to know as much as possible about the matter to effectively offer your solution as an alternative.

 You should also address the potential customer’s pain points and ask about their long or short-term goals.
-Showing them that you can solve one of their current issues is a crucial part of the sales process.
+Showing them that you can solve one of their current issues is crucial to the sales process.

 Stage 4: Deliver Your Pitch